-ARTICLE 26 CALL BACK PAY
+ARTICLE 27 CALL BACK PAY

-1. When the Police Department requires an employee to report for work when the lieutenant is not scheduled to work, the lieutenant is guaranteed at the lieutenant's regular rate of pay either three hours compensation or the amount of time up to when employee shift starts, whichever is less.
-Any time worked beyond the three-hour minimum will also be compensated at the lieutenant's regular rate for actual time worked but all call back hours worked count towards the calculation of hours worked for overtime purposes.

-2. No employee is eligible for call back pay during a period of civil emergency as declared by the City Manager.
+- 1. When the Police Department requires an employee to report for work when the officer is not scheduled to work, the officer is guaranteed at the officer's regular rate of pay either three hours compensation or the amount of time up to when employee shift starts, whichever is less.
+Any time worked beyond the three-hour minimum will also be compensated at the officer's regular rate for actual time worked but all call back hours worked count towards the calculation of hours worked for overtime purposes. - 2.
+No employee is eligible for call back pay during a period of civil emergency as declared by the City Manager.

-ARTICLE 27 ON-CALL PAY
+ARTICLE 28 ON-CALL PAY